pocoloko/idena-shared-node-guide/README.md

 ## Bonus 3: creating lists of api keys for rental nodes

 If you're going to run a public rental node and not just a small shared node for friends and family, you need to create a lot of api keys for each separate validation, then you need to configure these api keys in your idena-node-proxy configuration file, and then send them to the admins of idena for your node to show up on the rental page in the idena web app.
+We are going to use the same linux command to create the apikeys as in Step 2 to create the node api key.

-I've created a shell script that generates the api keys for you, it is available [here](https://github.com/pocoloko/idena-shared-node/blob/main/apikeys.sh) but read on if you want to understand how it works:
+I wrote a simple shell script that generates the api keys for you, it is available [here](https://github.com/pocoloko/idena-shared-node/blob/main/apikeys.sh) but read on if you want to understand how it works:

 1. To create API keys, change 150 to the number of API keys you want to create:
 ```